matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 }
 ```

-The second paginates within a group, in normal topological order:
+The second mode of operation is to paginate within a group, in normal topological order:

 ```
 GET /_matrix/client/r0/rooms/{roomID}/aggregations/{eventID}/${relationType}/{eventType}/{key}